 Eczema or atopic dermatitis is the most common chronic skin condition, affecting 10 to 20 percent of infants and two to three percent of children and adults

-Eczema, or atopic dermatitis, is a condition in which the skin becomes red, swollen and itchy.
-Eczema is very common in infants during the first year of life.
+Eczema is a condition in which the skin becomes red, swollen and itchy.
+It is very common in infants during the first year of life.
 Most of the 30 million people in the United States who currently have eczema were diagnosed with the condition as infants or young children.
 Usually, the symptoms diminish as people age, but some people do continue to have symptoms as adults.

 Occasionally, our Austin allergists see people who contract eczema as an adult, never having had it during childhood.